 - Senior Global Futures Scientist, Julie Ann Wrigley Global Futures Laboratory

-- Assistant Professor, The Design School, Herberger Institute for Design and the Arts
+- Program Head and Associate Professor of Landscape Architecture, Urban Design and Environmental Design, The Design School, Herberger Institute for Design and the Arts

 - PhD, Regional Planning, University of Massachusetts-Amherst, 2013